Gonna Take Some Time

 "Gonna Take Some Time" is a duet recorded by Australian singers, Jimmy Barnes and his daughter, Mahalia Barnes.
 It was released in October 2005 as the third single from Jimmy's eleventh studio album, Double Happiness (July 2005).
-It was co-written by former band mates, Mahalia and Jade MacRae.
+It was co-written by former bandmates, Mahalia and Jade MacRae.
 "Gonna Take Some Time" peaked at number 31 on the ARIA singles chart.